the stack layout in action in my AwesomeWM environment

 Conclusion

-With the comment bars added back in, your final source code should look something like this.
-You will need to add this file to where ever you append to the default layouts in your configuration.
-I keep custom layouts in their own directory, but you are free to do as you like of course.
+With the comment bars included, your final source code should look like this.
+You'll need to add this file to wherever you append layouts to your configuration.
+I often keep custom layouts in their own directory, but you can organize it your way.

 local math = math